cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 Maximum number of unique repositories a user can download in the specified time period before they are banned.

-Default: 0, Maximum: 10,000 repositories.
+Maximum: 10,000 repositories.
 Introduced in GitLab 15.1.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#max_number_of_repository_downloads ApplicationSettings#max_number_of_repository_downloads}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#max_number_of_repository_downloads ApplicationSettings#max_number_of_repository_downloads}

 ---